 The film is littered with these moments throughout – Anne Winters walking upstairs to find her friend Olivia Crocicchia has just been strangled to death by her mother; the delivery room scene where Selma Blair’s sister wants to kill the baby immediately after giving birth; the mother in the street who shoves her child in a stroller out into the path of a car.

 Mom & Dad soon becomes a rather watchable work.
 One of the more watchable aspects of the film is Nicolas Cage.
-His history with genre material has become rather uneven, especially some of the tatty work he has been taking on of late just for a paycheque – Left Behind (2014), Pay the Ghost (2015) and The Humanity Bureau (2017).
+His history with genre material has become rather uneven, especially some of the tatty work he has been taking on of late just for a paycheque – Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020).
 Here he gives one of his demented performances where he lets all stops go – he even manages to turn flashback scenes recounting stories to young Zackary Arthur into something bugged out.
 The highlight of this is a scene in the middle of the film in which he demolishes a pool table with a sledgehammer while ranting about his man cave, his failing hormones and getting middle-aged, which segues into a section of dialogue between he and Selma Blair that surprises you in how much it feels like Brian Taylor has written it as something personal.